Correlation Between Ford and GM

 High

-Compared to the overall equity markets, risk-adjusted returns on investments in Ford Motor are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly stable technical and fundamental indicators, Ford is not utilizing all of its potentials.
-The recent stock price disturbance, may contribute to mid-run losses for the stockholders.
+Compared to the overall equity markets, risk-adjusted returns on investments in Ford Motor are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly weak technical and fundamental indicators, Ford may actually be approaching a critical reversion point that can send shares even higher in April 2024.

 General Motors